-See Oncologic Imaging guidelines for management of an established malignancy
+See Oncologic Imaging guidelines for management of established malignancy and intracranial metastases.

-Advanced imaging is considered medically necessary for diagnosis, management, and surveillance of tumor when suggested by prior imaging.
+Advanced imaging is considered medically necessary for diagnosis, management, and surveillance of tumor not otherwise specified\ when suggested by prior imaging.

-Exclusions: In the absence of suspicious features (hemorrhage, contrast enhancement, calcifications), routine surveillance of the following lesions is not indicated:
+\Exclusions: In the absence of suspicious features (hemorrhage, contrast enhancement, calcifications), routine surveillance of the following lesions is not indicated: